FredrikNoren/ungit/README.md

 This will launch the server and open up a browser with the ui.

-Configure
+Configuring
 ---------
 Put a configuration file called .ungitrc in your home directory (`/home/USERNAME` on *nix, `C:/Users/USERNAME/` on windows).
 Can be in either json or ini format.
 See source/config.js for available options.

 You can also override configuration variables at launch by specifying them as command line arguments; `ungit --port=8080`.
+To disable boolean features use --no: `ungit --no-autoFetch`.

 Example of `~/.ungitrc` configuration file to change default port and enable bugtracking: